- Cyrem, Addictgamer, PWNZOR and 30 others thanked this

-- Do not change anything on the Mode Selection window.
-Windowed mode will not work at this stage.
+- Do not change anything on the Mode Selection window unless switching to window mode.

 - You do not need to close Cafeteria after the application has been made, infact, don't close it.
 It needs to run while LRR is running.